-The shaded areas on the map below show you the most popular areas for students to live.
-These areas are close to our campuses, well-connected by the Brookes bus services and have good availability for finding student housing.
+Most students at Oxford Brookes choose to live in certain popular areas of Oxford.
+These areas are close to our campuses or within easy reach of them, well-connected by the Brookes bus services and have good availability for finding student housing.

 The most popular areas for students based at the Headington Campus are Headington, Cowley, Marston and Wood Farm.
 These are all in East Oxford.
-You may also wish to consider living in one of these areas if you are based at the Wheatley Campus as you will be able to travel to lectures on the U1 bus service.
+You may also wish to consider living in Headington or Marston if you are based at the Wheatley Campus as you will be able to travel to lectures on the U1 bus service.

 If you are studying at our Harcourt Campus you may prefer to live in Botley or Osney, west of the city centre.
 This will give you easy access to the campus and the city centre.